 Reykjavik certainly has lots of attractions worth exploring, but you don’t have to restrict yourself to winter tours in the city.
 Reykjavik is within easy reach of several of Iceland’s most popular natural attractions, still accessible during winter.

 The Blue Lagoon is Iceland’s most famous geothermal spa, known for its steamy blue waters and beautiful surrounding landscapes.
-The waters heat up to 100 F (about 38 C) and are rich in sulfur and silica.
+The waters heat up to about 100 F (around 38 C) and are rich in sulfur and silica.
 Many believe these minerals to have beneficial properties.
+Due to ongoing volcanic activity on the Reykjanes Peninsula, the Blue Lagoon occasionally closes temporarily — check the latest status and book in advance.

 The Blue Lagoon is close to central Reykjavik, just 31 miles (about 50 kilometers) from the city.
 However, you can opt for a Blue Lagoon transfer if you want to avoid the hassle of driving yourself.

 Alternatively, go on a day tour to Reykjanes.
-The Reykjanes Peninsula, where the Blue Lagoon is located, is the first attraction people see upon landing in Iceland because Keflavik International Airport is just a few miles away.
-The endless lava fields covered in green and gray moss provide a picturesque landscape many guests come to see.
+The Reykjanes Peninsula, where the Blue Lagoon is located, greets most visitors upon landing in Iceland because Keflavík International Airport is just a few miles away.
+Its moss‑covered lava fields are especially atmospheric in winter.
+Conditions and access can change quickly here in periods of volcanic activity, so always follow local guidance and travel with a reputable guide when advised.

 A day trip to the Golden Circle is another way to explore some of Iceland’s most iconic landmarks.
 It’s a 190‑mile (roughly 305‑kilometer) route of Iceland’s most famous attractions: Thingvellir National Park, the two‑tiered Gullfoss waterfall, and the bubbling pools at the Geysir geothermal area.